-Ganesh Chaturthi in 2013 is on Monday, the 9th of September.
+Ganesh Chaturthi 2014 is on Friday, the 29th of August.

 Lord Vinayaka, Ganeshji, Ganapathi, Vinayakar is the darling of the masses.
 Lord Shiva is the feared one, Lord Vishnu is the Revered one, but Lord Ganesha is the Loved one.